MIDS-scaling-up/v3/week10/hw/README.md

 # GANs refined
 In this week's lab, you used a GAN to generate images of people that look like celebrities.

-For this homework, you will explore either one of the following: DCGan (the lab), Super Resolution GAN (SRGAN) and GauGAN.
+For this homework, you will pick one of the GAN notebooks in this GitHub repo and modify it to improve the quality of the output: DCGan (the lab), Super Resolution GAN (SRGAN) and GauGAN.
 Look over the concepts, try to modify the parameters and observe the output.
 You will likely need to provision a T4-powered VM in the cloud to complete this work.

 ### Submission:
 1. What changes did you make to the notebook[s]?
 Did your changes result in lower losses?